lekabot/web-VKI/README.md

 # web-VKI
-Laboratory work done on the front
+To do list developed by Ilya Lopatin as laboratory work for the VKI